All of us love fashion. Every bits and piece of clothing that we put on our body is essentially a fashion choice.

 - During the 1970s, South Korea actual had fashion police that measured women’s mini skirts.

-- In the 1970s, King Louis XIV’s court members were only allowed to wear red heels, men or women.
+- In the 1970s, only King Louis XIV’s and his court members were allowed to wear red heels, men or women.

 - Coco Chanel disassociated black from mourning with her creation of the LBD or little black dress.
 Not every all-black outfit is for the funeral.